Bolivar Peninsula, Texas: History

 The peninsula was named in 1816 for Simón Bolívar, the famed Venezuelan political leader involved in the independence movements of Venezuela, Colombia, Peru, Bolivia, and other Latin American nations.

 The pirates/privateers Jean Laffite and Louis-Michel Aury each used the Bolivar Peninsula as part of the pirate kingdom established around the Galveston Bay.
 The peninsula was part of an overland slave route between Louisiana and Galveston.

 James Long based his operations on the peninsula since 1819 with the first establishment of Bolivar Peninsula, and Fort Las Casas was built in 1820.
 Samuel D. Parr was responsible for starting the settlement in 1838 that would later become Port Bolivar.

 The Point Bolivar Lighthouse (which is now privately owned and not open to the public) has an important history with the peninsula, built in 1872.
-The lighthouse is located on the western end of the peninsula, directly across from Fort Travis seawolf Park.
-Fort Travis in Bolivar Peninsula, a separate facility from Fort Travis in Galveston, was built with construction starting in 1898.
+The lighthouse is located on the western end of the peninsula, directly across from Fort Travis Seashore Park.
+Fort Travis in Bolivar Peninsula, a separate facility from Fort Travis in Galveston, was built starting in 1898.

 The North Jetty, extending from Bolivar Peninsula, of the entrance to Galveston Bay started being constructed in 1874.

 From 1896 to 1942, the Gulf & Interstate, a subsidiary of Gulf, Colorado & Santa Fe Railway, connected Beaumont to Galveston Island with aid of train ferries.

 At one time the Bolivar Peninsula was called the "breadbasket of Galveston" and the "watermelon capital of Texas".

 Crystal Beach was incorporated from 1971 until 1987, and it has been the most populated community of the Bolivar Peninsula.

 On April 23, 1991, communities of Bolivar Peninsula received an enhanced 9-1-1 system which routes calls to proper dispatchers and allows dispatchers to automatically view the address of the caller.
 The Bolivar Peninsula suffered heavy damage from Hurricane Ike that made landfall on the Texas coast on September 13, 2008.